-'''

 get-slot-pointer obj type field => pointer

-'''

-type A name of the foreign structure.

-field A name of the desired field in foreign structure.

-pointer The value of the field in the structure.
+obj A pointer to foreign structure. type A name of the foreign structure. field A name of the desired field in foreign structure. pointer The value of the field in the structure.

 This is similar to get-slot-value.
 It is used when the value of a slot is a pointer type.